Divorce is a tough and emotional process, and finding the right divorce lawyer can make all the difference in the…

 Division of Marital Property in Northern Virginia

-Just behind child custody and alimony, the process of dividing marital property can be one of the most difficult parts of divorce.
+Just behind child custody and alimony, the process of dividing marital property can be one of the most difficult parts of a divorce.
 Because a divorce indicates the end of a partnership that was once recognized by the state, a number of legal issues may pop up as the parties involved go through the process.
 Some couples may find that the splitting of assets during a divorce proceeding can be a trying part of the process, so it can be helpful to have a basic understanding of the property division laws in Virginia.

 What Is the Virginia State Law on Division of Marital Property?